End of Life and Palliative Care Information

 Palliative care is a specialized area of healthcare that focuses on relieving and preventing the suffering of patients.
 Unlike hospice care, palliative medicine is appropriate for patients in all disease stages, including those undergoing treatment for curable illnesses and those living with chronic diseases, as well as patients who are nearing the end of life.
 Palliative medicine utilizes a multidisciplinary approach to patient care, relying on input from physicians, nurses, chaplains, social workers, psychologists, and other allied health professionals in formulating a plan of care to relieve suffering in all areas of a patient's life.

-End-of-life care requires a range of decisions, including questions of palliative care, patients' right to self-determination (of treatment, life), medical experimentation, the ethics and efficacy of extraordinary or hazardous medical interventions, and the ethics and efficacy even of continued routine medical interventions.
+End-of-life care requires a range of decisions, including questions of palliative care, patients' right to self-determination (of treatment, life), medical experimentation, the ethics, and efficacy of extraordinary or hazardous medical interventions, and the ethics and efficacy even of continued routine medical interventions.
 In addition, end-of-life often touches upon rationing and the allocation of resources in hospitals and national medical systems.
-Such decisions are informed both by technical, medical considerations, economic factors as well as bioethics.
+Such decisions are informed both by technical, medical considerations, economic factors and bioethics.
 In addition, end-of-life treatments are subject to considerations of patient autonomy.

 Estimates show that about 27% of Medicare's annual $327 billion budget ($88 billion) goes to care for patients in their final year of life.
 Last year, U.S. Medicare paid $55 billion just for doctor and hospital bills during the last two months of patients' lives.
 That's more than the budget for the Department of Homeland Security, or the Department of Education.
 And it has been estimated that 20 to 30 percent of these medical expenses may have had no meaningful impact.
 Many Americans spend their last days in an intensive care unit, subjected to uncomfortable machines or surgeries to prolong their lives at enormous cost.